 The call ended abruptly.

-Mike stared at his phone for a moment, then shoved it in his pocket.
+He stared at the phone, then shoved it in his pocket.

 *You'll do great.*